notEthan/jsi/README.md

 JSI represents JSON-schemas as ruby classes, and schema instances as instances of those classes.

 A JSI class aims to be a fairly unobtrusive wrapper around its instance.
 It adds accessors for known property names, validation methods, and a few other nice things.
-Mostly though, you use a JSI as you would use its underlying data.
+Mostly though, you use a JSI as you would use its underlying data, calling the same methods (e.g. `#[]`, `#map`, `#repeated_permutation`) and passing it to anything that duck-types expecting #to_ary or #to_hash.

 ## Example